What is RAAC concrete? How to tell if school buildings are at risk of collapse

 Where is RAAC used?

-As of 30th August 2023, there were 156 educational buildings built with RAAC.
+As of 30 August 2023, records show there were 156 educational buildings built with RAAC.
 Only 56 of these had “mitigations” in place, meaning engineers had deemed sites were not a risk due to areas being closed down or reinforced with other materials.

 Why is it a risk?